Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: 3DCrowdNet

-\subsection{Network Training}
+\subsection{Network training}

-3DPoseNet and 3DShapeNet are integrated and trained in an end-to-end manner.
-We use pseudo-GT SMPL fits obtained from a fitting framework, in addition to GT annotations from train datasets following~\cite{kolotouros2019learning,moon2020i2l,choi2020p2m,zanfir2020weakly}.
-The loss function for 3DPoseNet is defined as follows:
+The feature extractor and joint-based regressor are integrated and trained end-to-end.
+We use both pseudo-GT SMPL fits obtained by fitting frameworks~\cite{pavlakos2019expressive,moon2020neuralannot} and GT annotations from training datasets for supervision following~\cite{kolotouros2019learning}.
+Our overall objective is defined as follows: